Kevin McDonald: Early life

-As of 2025 McDonald resides in Winnipeg.

 Career

 McDonald founded The Kids in the Hall comedy troupe with his friend Dave Foley.
 They met in Toronto at the Second City Training Center, and the two wrote and performed in sketches together more than any other pair in the group.
 In the troupe's TV and stage shows, he portrays several popular recurring characters, such as the King of Empty Promises, Sir Simon Milligan, and Jerry Sizzler.
 A frequent running gag was that McDonald is the least popular member and always struggling not to get kicked out.

 When the troupe ended the five-season run of its eponymous television series in 1994, the five members moved to a number of solo projects.
 McDonald has played roles in movies like Boy Meets Girl, Pleakley in the Lilo & Stitch franchise, and Harry Potter in Epic Movie.
 On television, he has appeared on The Martin Short Show, Ellen (as a radio personality), That '70s Show (as a confused young cleric, Pastor Dave), Seinfeld, Friends, NewsRadio (on which Foley starred), MADtv, Arrested Development, and Corner Gas.
 McDonald has also done voice work for various animated series, including Johnny Bravo, Invader Zim (in which he did the voice for Almighty Tallest Purple), The Angry Beavers, Catscratch (in which he voiced Waffle), and Clerks: The Animated Series.
 He also played an imaginary friend named Ivan in the Foster's Home for Imaginary Friends episode Sight For Sore Eyes, and appeared in the music video for "Roses" by OutKast.